garrandall/popular-music-data/tracks/heaven-sent-keyshia-cole.md

   ranking_list: Billboard Hot 100
   start_date: '2008-09-27'
 ---

-This is the remix
-Mario
-Keyshia cole
-World wide baby
-Sent from heaven.
+Sent from heaven
-Sent from heaven.
+Sent from heaven

 Now you can wait your whole life wondering
-When it's gonna come or where it's been.
+When it's gonna come or where it's been
 You may have got your heart broken
 A few times in the past
-Never last strong as it used to,
+Never last strong as it used to
 Don't feel as good as it used to (before)
-And all the things you used to say,
+And all the things you used to say
 Things you used to do, went right out the door

-Oooo no more, will you be the one
+Oh no more, will you be the one
 That's what you tell everyone around you
 But you know they've heard it all before
 What more can you say
 When love won't let you, walk away
-You can't help who you love
+And you can't help who you love
 And you find yourself giving it away
 When you think you're in love

 I wanna be the one who you believe
 In your heart is sent from (sent from heaven)
-There's a piece of me who leaves when your gone Because you're sent from (sent from heaven)
-I wanna be the one who you believe
-In your heart is sent from (sent from heaven)

-There's a piece of me who leaves when your gone Because you're sent from (sent from heaven)I wanna be I'll be the one to comfort you baby
-And you know id do whatever to please your every need, I'll be right here to keep you warm,
-You got no worry atall I'll protect you from the start, You know I'll be right here always by your side, baby, I'm here to love you always and let me tell you why

-Why
-I, cause heaven knows that your my angel,
-Cause I, I, will never leave you baby,
-Cause love won't let me walk away
-And I can't help who I love
-And I find myself giving it all away
-Cause I know I'm in love
-I wanna be

-I wanna be the one who you believe
-In your heart is sent from (sent from heaven)
-There's a piece of me who leaves when your gone Because you're sent from (sent from heaven)
+There's a piece of me who leaves when you gone
-I wanna be the one who you believe
-In your heart is sent from (sent from heaven)
-There's a piece of me who leaves when your gone Because you're sent from (sent from heaven)
+Because you're sent from (sent from heaven)

+Now you can wait your whole life tryna change
+What the fear from what it's been
+You may have put your whole life into a man
+Loving what you thought that could've been
+Notice when you change
+When you don't feel as good as you used to (before) And everything you used to say
+Everything you used to do clear right out the door

 Everybody say
 I wanna be the one you love
 I wanna be (sent from heaven)
-I wanna be the one you trust
+Everybody say I wanna be the one you trust
 I wanna be (sent from heaven)
-I wanna be the one you need
+Everybody say I wanna be the one you need
 I wanna be (sent from heaven)
-I wanna be the one
-I wanna be the one (sent from heaven)

-I wanna be the one who you believe
-In your heart is sent from (sent from heaven)
-There's a piece of me who leaves when your gone Because you're sent from (sent from heaven)
-I wanna be the one who you believe
+Everybody say I wanna be the one who sent from heaven
-In your heart is sent from (sent from heaven)
-There's a piece of me who leaves when your gone Because you're sent from (sent from heaven)